The best chocolate brownie recipe, with flour, cocoa, eggs, sugar, butter, pecans, and a touch of almond extract.

 - 10 tablespoons (1 1/4 sticks, 140 g) unsalted butter

 - 1 1/4 cups (250 g) granulated sugar

 - 3/4 cup plus 2 tablespoons (85 g) unsweetened cocoa powder (natural or Dutch-process)

 - 2 teaspoons almond extract

 - 2 cold large eggs

-2 Combine the butter, cocoa, sugar, and salt in a medium heatproof bowl.
-Set the bowl in a wide skillet of barely simmering water.
-Stir the butter cocoa mixture from time to time until the butter is melted and the mixture is smooth and hot enough that you want to remove your finger quickly after dipping it in to test.
-Remove the bowl from the skillet and set aside briefly until the mixture is only warm, not hot.
+2 Place the butter, cocoa, sugar, and salt in a medium-sized metal bowl.
+Fill a large skillet halfway with water and bring to a bare simmer.
+Set the bowl of the butter cocoa mixture in skillet of simmering water.
+Stir the butter cocoa mixture until the butter has melted and the mixture is smooth and hot to touch.
+Remove the bowl from the skillet and let it cool down a bit, from hot to warm.

-4 Bake until a tester inserted into the center comes out just slightly moist with batter, 20 to 25 minutes.
-Let the brownies cool completely on a rack.
-Lift up the ends of the foil or parchment paper liner, and transfer the brownies to a cutting board.
-Cut into 16 or 25 squares.
+4 Bake 20 to 25 minutes at 325°F, until a bamboo skewer or toothpick inserted into the center comes still a little moist with the brownie batter.
+Cool completely on a rack.
+When cooled, lift up the sides of the foil or parchment liner to remove the brownies from the pan.
+Place them on a cutting board and cut into 16 to 25 squares or rectangles.